ZaninDavide/patatrack/src/objects/incline.typ

 ///  - in the range (0, 90deg): the incline goes upward moving clockwise on the surface,
 ///  - in the range (-90deg, 0): the incline goes downward moving clockwise on the surface.
 #let incline(width, angle) = {
-  if angle > 90deg or angle < -90deg {
+  if angle > 90deg or angle < -90deg or angle == 0deg {
-    panic("Incline angle must be between -90deg and 90deg")
-  } else if angle > 0deg {
+    panic("Incline angle must be between a non zero angle between -90deg and 90deg") } else if angle > 0deg {
     return object("incline", "bl",
       (